Fayetteville Water Quality at a Glance

 PWC switched to chloramination in 2003 for several important reasons:

-Reduced byproducts: Chloramination produces fewer potentially harmful disinfection byproducts than traditional chlorination
+Reduced byproducts: Chloramination produces fewer regulated disinfection byproducts (DBPs) such as trihalomethanes than traditional chlorination

-Taste and odor: Chloramine typically produces less chlorine taste and odor compared to free chlorine disinfection
+Taste and odour: Chloramine typically produces a milder taste and odour profile compared to free chlorine

-Pathogen effectiveness: Chloramine effectively inactivates bacteria, viruses, and other pathogens including COVID-19
+Pathogen effectiveness: Chloramine effectively inactivates bacteria, viruses, and other pathogens in treated water

-Chloraminated water is perfectly safe for drinking, cooking, and bathing.
-Special precautions are only needed for kidney dialysis patients and fish tank owners, who should contact PWC for specific guidance.
+Chloraminated water is safe for drinking, cooking, and bathing.
+Special precautions apply only to kidney dialysis patients and fish tank owners — contact PWC at 910-483-1382 for specific guidance on these cases.

 What are the current water restrictions in Fayetteville?

-Fayetteville operates under the Odd/Even/Odd irrigation conservation program:
+Fayetteville operates under the Odd/Even irrigation conservation programme:

 Sprinkler Systems Only: